myalt2335/Sentiment-Analysis/README.md

 ```

 If you don’t already have the modules listed above, this step will install them directly.
+# 11/20/24 update
+If your reading this, its possible some of the modules required by this script aren't listed above even though they should be.
+Maybe I personally have this error because I removed a lot of my modules but if you encounter ANY errors at all, its most likely a module related error.
 # Processing Power
 It appears to be lightweight despite the use of multiple AI models but my computer could just be strong.
 I don't know what specs I should recommend for using this.
 # Notes